rustsbi/rustsbi/README.md

 For specific platforms, you may visit implementation specific projects depending on the platforms you need.
 Chip, system and platform vendors should provide RustSBI implementation for dedicated platform as a part of platform software support package.

+There are packages exists on [awesome-rustsbi](https://github.com/rustsbi/awesome-rustsbi): it is a curated list of awesome things related to RustSBI, which includes some implementation projects maintained by individuals or the community.
+You may find binary downloads for useful platforms on awesone-rustsbi.

 ## Features

 - Functional and extensible operating system runtime